-We set up three baselines: $\mathrm{M}$ directly takes the query as the prompt, evaluating the zero-shot capability. $\mathrm{M} \text{ w/ } \mathrm{O}_{corr}$ keeps a collection of correct answers, similar to the mistake collection described in Section \ref{sec:collection} except that the entry has a reward of 1.
-It retrieves relevant queries and takes them as few-shot examples. $\mathrm{M} \text{ w/ } \mathrm{O}_{err}$ retrieves incorrect cases from the collection, but different from \method, there is no feedback from $\mathrm{T}$.
-These first two baselines evaluate the zero-shot and few-shot performance, and the last one is an ablation study that removes the policy from $\mathrm{T}$.
-We show several cases in Appendix \ref{sec:prompt}.
+We set up three baselines: $\mathcal{M}$ directly takes the query as the prompt. $\mathcal{M} \text{ w/ } \mathrm{O}_{corr}$ keeps a collection of correct answers, similar to the mistake memory described in Section \ref{sec:collection} except that the entry has a reward of 1.
+It retrieves relevant queries and takes them as enhanced few-shot examples. $\mathcal{M} \text{ w/ } \mathrm{O}_{err}$ retrieves incorrect cases from the collection, but different from \method, there is no feedback from $\mathcal{T}$.
+It performs as an ablation study that removes the feedback policy of $\mathcal{T}$.
+We illustrate several cases in Appendix \ref{sec:prompt}.
 For \method w/ IL and \method, we use retrieved mistakes and the guideline as the instruction.

 We also compare our method with Self-Refine~\citep{madaan2023self}.
 We use the same $\mathcal{M}$ for generation, feedback, and refinement via different prompts and in-context learning examples.
 We follow the implementation of the official repo\footnote{https://github.com/madaan/self-refine} and adapt it to the BBH and BBQ benchmarks.
 For each benchmark, we use 3 in-context examples for each module.
 We set the number of iterations to a fixed number ($k=2$) since the ground truth labels are not accessible during the examination phase.

 For retrieval, we use SentenceTransformer\footnote{https://www.sbert.net/}\citep{reimers-gurevych-2019-sentence} to calculate the sentence embedding and the cosine similarity. \method retrieves top $k=1$ queries from the mistake memory and filters candidates with a similarity lower than $\theta=0.9$.

 Note that during the examination phase, both $\mathcal{T}$ and $\mathcal{M}$ are unaware of the ground truth, so there is no signal from the ground truth.
 This is a more general setting, which is different from the reflection of Alfworld~\citep{yao2022react,shinn2023reflexion}, or the feedback of self-refine~\citep{madaan2023self} with external classifiers.